 - Participate in presentations to colleagues about their experience with the Interactive Learning Space (faculty development, course redesign, course implementation, resulting scholarship) and be willing to serve as mentors for future Interactive Learning Space Initiative participants.

 During the review of applications, strong consideration will be given to applicants who

 - Demonstrate a commitment to adapting their teaching style to focus on learner-centered instruction.

 - Teach their course in both fall and spring semesters or are able to teach one section of the proposed course in the Interactive Learning Space and a second section in a traditional learning space during the same semester.

 The selection committee will also strive to choose courses from a cross-section of disciplines.

-Twenty faculty representing five colleges were selected to participate in the Interactive Learning Space Initiative for AY 2013-2014.
-They will serve as mentors for the AY 2014-2015 cohort.
+Twenty-one faculty representing five colleges were selected to participate in the Interactive Learning Space Initiative for AY 2014-2015 (Cohort 3).
+They, along with Cohorts 1 and 2, will serve as mentors for the AY 2015-2016 cohort (Cohort 4).

 Are you interested in seeing an ILS classroom in action or do you have additional questions?
 Contact Kathleen Jacobi in the Office of Educational Excellence.